bbauska/JS-CellarDoor/README.md

 }
 ```

-### `addVertex` Method
+<h3>`addVertex` Method</h3>

 We will have a method called `addVertex` that takes a name of a vertex as a parameter.
+We will
-We will set the adjacency list at that vertex to be an empty array.
+set the adjacency list at that vertex to be an empty array.

 ```JavaScript
 addVertex(vertex) {